skunkworks/easypeasypost/README.md

 easypeasypost
 =============

-An iOS app to monkey around a little bit with EasyPost's RESTful API — Edit
+An iOS app to monkey around a little bit with EasyPost's RESTful API